top of page

 Ensuring Willingness and Awareness

-Florida notary law requires that all signers be:
+Florida law requires that every signer:

-• Mentally aware
+• Is mentally aware

-Experienced mobile notaries serving retirement communities take extra care to:
+We take extra care to:

 • Speak clearly and patiently

-• Confirm awareness without intimidation
+• Confirm awareness without pressure

 • Allow time for questions (without providing legal advice)

-These safeguards protect both the resident and the validity of the notarization.
+This protects both the resident and the validity of the notarization.

-Identification Requirements for Senior Residents
+Identification Requirements

 • Florida driver’s license

-• State-issued identification card
+• State-issued ID

 • U.S. passport

-Witness Planning in Retirement Communities
+Witness Planning

 • Whether witnesses are required

-• How many witnesses are needed
+• How many are needed

-• Whether witnesses must be independent
+• Whether they must be independent

 Coordination With Family or Caregivers